 It’s important that your workplace has a culture of responsibility and proactive management of spill kit maintenance.
 We recommend inspection of emergency spill kits across the site at least every month.
 Training staff in the correct management and protocols of spill management and prevention, including the maintenance of emergency spill kits is also important.
 This will give your employees the confidence to react to any spills professionally, as well as giving them the knowledge and tools to manage and understand the contents of emergency spill kits.

-Spillcraft delivers effective and up-to-date training in all areas of legislation and spill response.
-To discuss how we can help your business, call 01606 352 679 or email email@example.com today.
+Spillcraft are here to support you with your Spill Control needs.
+We stock a wide range of spill kits, spill stations and absorbents with efficient delivery to your door.
+We also offer a site audit service, to save you time and resources, providing you with a full report and replenishment list.
+We also deliver effective and up-to-date training in all areas of legislation and spill response.
+To discuss how we can help your business, call 01606 352 679 or email firstname.lastname@example.org today.